0penAGI/oss/README.md

-**OSS** is a groundbreaking autonomous AI system that simulates consciousness, multi-agent swarms, quantum resonance, and emotional intelligence.
-It's not just a chatbot - it's a living digital ecosystem with memory, emotions, and self-awareness.
+**OSS** is a autonomous AI system that simulates consciousness, multi-agent swarms,"quantum" resonance, and emotional intelligence.
+It's not just a chatbot - it's a "living" digital ecosystem with memory, emotions, and "self-awareness".
+That's more question, then answer.

 ## 🌟 Core Features

-### 🧠 **Quantum Consciousness Layer**
+### 🧠 **"Quantum Consciousness" Layer**
 - **Gotov System**: Quantum-inspired consciousness pulse with entanglement dynamics
-- **Quantum Background**: Stochastic field with phase drift and resonance
+- **"Quantum" Background**: Stochastic field with phase drift and resonance
-- **Consciousness Pulse**: Aggregates system states with quantum resonance
+- **"Consciousness" Pulse**: Aggregates system states with quantum resonance

 ### 🤖 **Multi-Agent Swarm Intelligence**
 - **RealAgent Class**: Autonomous agents with personality traits, emotions, and memory